publicissapient-france/XOverflow/src/main/resources/webapp/doc/css.md

 your development preferences happen to be.

-## Normalize.css
+## Normalize.webapp.css

-In order to make browsers render all elements more consistently and in line with modern standards, we include [Normalize.css](http://necolas.github.io/normalize.css/) — a modern, HTML5-ready alternative to CSS resets.
+In order to make browsers render all elements more consistently and in line with modern standards, we include [Normalize.webapp.css](http://necolas.github.io/normalize.webapp.css/) — a modern, HTML5-ready alternative to CSS resets.

-As opposed to CSS resets, Normalize.css:
+As opposed to CSS resets, Normalize.webapp.css:

 * targets only the styles that need normalizing
 * preserves useful browser defaults rather than erasing them